 Meet the Editors

-Emerging Trends Strategist
+Chief Trends Strategist

-Matthew Carr is the Emerging Trends Strategist of The Oxford Club.
+Matthew Carr is the Chief Trends Strategist of The Oxford Club.
 He is the Editor of Strategic Trends Investor, The VIPER Alert, Dynamic Fortunes, Switch Trade Alert, and Energy & Resources Digest.
 His unique take on investing has led to countless outsized gains, including the largest returns in Club history.

 Energy and Infrastructure Strategist